jondurbin/airoboros/README.md

 ### NEW - 2023-07-18

-To better accomodate the plethora of options, the configuration has been moved to a YAML config file.
+To better accommodate the plethora of options, the configuration has been moved to a YAML config file.

 Please create a copy of `example-config.yaml` and configure as desired.